Meet the Innkeepers

 It feels like coming home.

 If there is an overriding theme at Inn on Main Street, it would be to embrace the healthy basics while focusing on your comfort.
 We make all our foods from scratch, including our muffins and breads.
-Our breakfasts normally are vegetarian, but we often serve turkey sausage or bacon to those who want breakfast meats.
+Our breakfasts normally are vegetarian, utilizing eggs and dairy products.
+But we often serve turkey sausage or bacon to those who want breakfast meats.

 We avoid using cleaning chemicals, deodorizers, fertilizers and pesticides, choosing instead to clean with natural and biodegradable cleaners like vinegar, citrus oils and baking soda.
 We’ve adopted the Green Hotels philosophy, which means we’ll forgo changing towels and linens as often if that is your choice, thus saving water and reducing wastewater.
 We warn guests with chemical sensitivities that we do our best to maintain an allergen-free environment, but offer no guarantees that nothing will affect them.

 Our in-room soaps, shampoos, conditioners and body lotions are organic and natural.
-Our soaps are hand made locally.
+Our soaps are hand made.

 Our home is smoke-free, though we keep ash trays outside to accommodate smokers.